TradeTracker/docs/docs/tradesetuppage.md

 # Trade Setup Page
-The trade setup page is a
+Summary of how the trade setup page works.
 ![Trade Setup Page](tradesetuppage.png)

 Based on the provided variables (below), the following values are calculated: